 With those techniques in place, Uber maintained data consistency and integrity while scaling their large-scale microservices architecture, enabling them to deliver a reliable ride-hailing experience.

-Next week we’ll publish the next post of the series, on establishing inter-service communication patterns when migrating to microservices.
+Ready for the next part of the series?
+Continue to establishing inter-service communication patterns when migrating to microservices.

 Or, you can download the complete 10-part series in one e-book now: "Monolith to microservices migration: 10 critical challenges to consider"